EmilDimanchev/EmilDim.github.io/_pages/home.md

 In previous roles, I was a Research Associate at MIT CEEPR, and prior to that I worked as a Senior Carbon Market Analyst at Thomson Reuters Point Carbon.

 I have testified before legislators and advised government officials on climate policy in the U.S. and the European Union.
-I advised Members of the European Parliament and government officials on the reform of the European Emissions Trading System.
-My work was featured in EU Parliament and European Commission hearings, "contributing to a cool-headed debate" in the words of one policy maker.
+I advised on the reform of the E.U.
+Emissions Trading System and my work has been featured in EU Parliament and European Commission hearings, "contributing to a cool-headed debate" in the words of one policy maker.
 My research has also been quoted in the media including Bloomberg, the Wall Street Journal, Politico, BBC, and others.

-I have a PhD from the Norwegian University of Science and Technology (NTNU) in electric power engineering, a M.Sc. from MIT's Technology and Policy Program and a B.A. in mathematical economics from Colorado College.
+I have a PhD in electric power engineering from the Norwegian University of Science and Technology (NTNU), a MS in technology and policy from MIT, and a BA in mathematical economics from Colorado College.

 Aside from my work, I enjoy books of various genres (especially sci-fi), climbing, and cross-country skiing.